South America

 9. The Raw Scent of Vanilla (A Memoir), Emilia Bresciani

-Memoir set in Peru and Australia, Emilia turns to the wisdom of the Amazon jungle when tragedy strikes.
+A memoir set in Peru and Australia.
+Emilia turns to the wisdom of the Amazon jungle when tragedy strikes.

 10. On Mexican Time: A new life in San Miguel, Tony Cohan